ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/pandas.md

 display('x', 'y', "pd.concat([x, y], keys=['x', 'y'])")
 ```

-The result is a multiply indexed `DataFrame`, and we can use the tools discussed in *Hierarchical Indexing* to transform this data into the representation we're interested in.
+The result is a multiply indexed `DataFrame`, and we can use the tools discussed in *Hierarchical indexing* to transform this data into the representation we're interested in.

 #### Concatenation with joins